 This colorful Beet Orange Salad is every bit as enticing as it looks.
-Perfect for holiday entertaining, this dish is going to be the highlight of your table.
+Perfect for holiday entertaining, this dish will be the highlight of your table.
 Earthy beets pair perfectly with sweet citrus and buttery avocado.
 Top it with a punchy white wine dressing, and you have got a combination that is guaranteed to keep you coming back for more.

-This Beet Orange Salad is Perfect for Entertaining!
+This Beet Orange and Goat Cheese Salad is Perfect for Entertaining!